- Who should attend an Annual Conference?

 Do you have a coat/luggage check?

-Yes, coat/luggage check will be available in the Convention Center.
+There will be a coat/luggage check available in the Convention Center.
 Potential fee and open hours will be available closer to the conference date.

 Does ALA provide a letter of attendance?

-Yes, the letter can be accessed through your dashboard from your registration confirmation.
+The letter will be available through your dashboard from your registration confirmation.
 An email containing your letter of attendance will also be sent when you pick up your badge at Registration.